Cootz/McServersScanner/README.md

 ### Running

-To run McServerScanner go to the build directory and run the executable or run following commands:
+To run McServerScanner go to the build directory and run the executable or run the following commands:

 ```shell
 cd McServersScanner\bin\Debug\net6.0